solenya-group/solenya/README.md

 ```
 The `target` and `prop` properties reference a component's property, enabling the input to be databound to that property.
 The `PropertyRef<T>` type can either take a function that refers to a property, such as `() => this.weight` or a ordinary string, e.g. `weight`.
 The former (statically typed) should be used when you know the property at compile time, and the latter (dynamically typed) should be used when you only know the property at runtime.

 Minimially, all inputs will have an optional `attrs` type.
-More complex input types have many other properties.
-Some of these properties specify nested attribues.
-You can use the `mergeAttrs` and `mergeNestedAttrs` helper functions to merge attributes. `mergeNestedAttrs` takes several objects, scans for properties on those objects whose name ends with `attrs`, and then calls through to `mergeAttrs` to merge those attributes and styles.
-This makes it much easier to write reusable and chainable helper functions.
+More complex input types have many other properties, including nested attributes, which can be merged together as explained in the merging section.

 In the above example, there's clearly boilerplate.
 In the next section, you'll notice you can easily write your own `inputUnit` higher-level function that generalizes the concept of an input with a label and validation.